covertnine/cortex-widgets/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Stable
+* updated date fields to match up with new ACF fields and fixed up some formatting

 = 1.0 =
 * Stable
 * API entry moved to Cortex Theme Options page away from Customizer